andyatkinson/andyatkinson.github.io/_posts/2017-05-18-performance-factors-calendar-generation.md

 title: "Calendar Generation with Sparse Data"
 date: 2017-05-18
 comments: true
-tags: [Ruby, Rails, API, Performance]
+tags: [Ruby, Ruby on Rails, API, Performance]
 ---

 At work, our drivers interact with a calendar interface via the mobile app, that represents days of the week in 30 minute blocks.
 We generate 2 weeks of calendar days at once and personalize the data to the driver.
 The data is sparse, meaning not every block has data, but we need a block for every 30 minute increment.